AfricanSwallow/Rainbow-Song/README.md

 # Rainbow-Song

-This is a song about rainbow
+This is a song about rainbows in the key of C Major.